ncoghlan/misc/notes/python3/questions_and_answers.rst

 implementation - in Python 3.4+, that aims to delay creation of a full string object for as long as possible, an optimisation that could be implemented transparently due to the file-like API that type exports.

+.. note:: Python 3 does assume UTF-8 at system boundaries on Mac OS X, since that OS ensures that the assumption will almost always be correct.
+Starting with Python 3.6, CPython on Windows also assumes that binary data passed to operating system interfaces is in UTF-8 and transcodes it to UTF-16-LE before passing it to the relevant Windows APIs.

+   For Python 3.7, :pep:`538` and :pep:`540` are likely to extend the UTF-8
+   assumption to the default ``C`` locale more generally (so other system encodings will still be supported through the locale system, but the problematic ASCII default will be largely ignored).

 OK, that explains Unicode, but what about all the other incompatible changes?